 With all the information relayed to the customer, the customer decided to add a few extras to his lighting.
 He wanted to make sure his fixtures were dimmable, just to make sure he could lessen the intensity of the light when desired.
 Secondly, he chose to increase the CRI of the KOTAs to 95.
 Some studies suggest that low CRIs can cause irritation and potential migraines (people need to strain their eyes to see colors under this kind of light).
 With that in mind, the customer chose the highest CRI possible to improve visibility and accuracy.
 A fixture with a CRI close to 100 will more accurately render color.

 With these additions, the customer and our lighting specialist were confident the solution would provide great light output, high performance, and energy efficiency.
 Most importantly, it would finally resolve the customer’s search for migraine-free lighting.

 Speak to an Access Fixtures Lighting Specialist about Choosing the Right Fixture

-Are you looking for an affordable LED replacement for your for backyard sports court?
+Are you looking for an affordable LED replacement for your for backyard led sports lighting?
 Access Fixtures is your factory-direct source for all light fixtures needed to suitably illuminate your arena.
 If you have a lighting question, we will be glad to help get you answer.
 We want to make sure you get the exact fixture for your needs, your budget, and your goals.
 We are passionate about lighting and love what we do.
 To speak with an Access Fixtures lighting specialist, call (800) 468-9925.